FAQ

 Before the race

 • Registration takes place at cphhalf.dk.
-It usually opens on December 1st, but sign up for our newsletter and follow our social media so you don’t miss the big day.
+Sign up for our newsletter and follow our social media so you don’t miss the big day.
 The race usually sells out.

 • In addition to the start number, the following are included: